The Ultimate Subaru Track Car Build Guide - Crawford Performance

 Your trackside toolkit doesn’t need to replicate your entire garage, but it should contain the essentials for common adjustments and minor fixes.
 A quality tire pressure gauge is non-negotiable for fine-tuning your grip between sessions.
 Always bring a torque wrench and your wheel lock key to verify your lug nuts are tight before every session—this is a critical safety check.
 It’s also smart to pack at least two quarts of motor oil for top-offs, as track driving can increase consumption.
 Round out your kit with basic hand tools, zip ties, and duct tape; you’d be surprised what you can temporarily fix with them.

-Your Pre-Track Inspection
+Your Final Pre-Track Inspection Guide

 Before you even think about loading the car onto a trailer or driving to the event, perform one last thorough inspection.
 Your braking system is the top priority.
 Confirm your system is bled with high-temp brake fluid and that your street/track or race brake pads have plenty of life left.
 An oil change before a track day is always a good idea, and if you have one, an oil pressure gauge is the best way to monitor your engine’s health.
 Give the car a final once-over, checking for any fluid leaks and ensuring all critical suspension and wheel bolts are torqued to spec.
 This is the perfect time to review all your recent Subaru WRX upgrades and make sure everything is secure.

-Essential Emergency Gear
+Packing Your Emergency Gear

 Even with perfect preparation, things can happen at the track.
 Being ready for common issues will keep you on the track instead of packing up early.
 As any experienced driver knows, you will go through tires and brake pads extremely quickly.
 Bringing a spare set of front brake pads is one of the smartest things you can do.
 If you have the room, a spare set of wheels and tires can be a lifesaver.
 Beyond parts, always have a fire extinguisher easily accessible, a basic first-aid kit for minor scrapes, and plenty of water to stay hydrated.
 Being prepared is just as crucial as the initial Subaru STI upgrades you made to the car.